SQL Templates¶

 Overview¶

-BigBrotr uses Jinja2 templates to generate PostgreSQL init scripts for each deployment variant (bigbrotr, lilbrotr, brotr).
-A base set of templates defines the minimal shared schema; each deployment extends the base via Jinja2 block overrides to add deployment-specific objects without duplicating the shared structure.
+BigBrotr uses Jinja2 templates to generate PostgreSQL init scripts for each deployment variant (bigbrotr, lilbrotr).
+A base set of templates defines the shared schema; each deployment can extend the base via Jinja2 block overrides to customize deployment-specific objects without duplicating the shared structure.

 Directory Layout¶